 I am an experienced counsellor working mainly in Edinburgh, not far from the City centre.
 I also have a practice a couple of miles from the centre, only a short walk from free parking and served by multiple bus routes, and another close to Edinburgh University's main hub.
+I also offer telephone/ video counselling with excellent results.

 Sometimes we have things that trouble us and we need help to resolve them.
 If we do not make time to seek help, the things that trouble us can become part of our everyday lives, part of who we are, making us unhappy or anxious and stop us functioning as we might.
 We may feel overwhelmed at times, with a profound effect not just on ourselves but also those around us.